-This foundation unit in Geography and Environmental Studies develops your knowledge of how people depend on nature, and how increasingly the conservation of nature depends on people.
+This introductory unit develops your knowledge of how people depend on nature, and how increasingly the conservation of nature depends on people.
 We will explore these relationships through a values lens: how nature is important for its own sake, how natural resources are important to people, and how nature is important for people's wellbeing.
-Workshops will provide you with tools to map social and ecological landscapes, argue for the conservation and use of nature, and present these arguments to others.
-Some workshops will be conducted in the field in and around Hobart and Launceston.
-This unit will be useful in a wide variety of occupations and professions, as well as your understanding of nature in everyday life.
+Workshops will provide you with skills to map social and ecological landscapes, argue for the conservation and use of nature, and present your evaluations and arguments to others.
+Some workshops will be conducted in the field in and around Hobart and Launceston, with virtual field trips and workshops for distance students.
+This unit will be useful in a wide variety of occupations and professions in government, environmental NGOs, and industry - as well as your personal understanding of nature.

 |Unit name||Nature, People, Place|

 School of Geography, Planning, and Spatial Sciences

 |Discipline||Geography, Planning, and Spatial Sciences|